Learning Dense Representations of Phrases at Scale

-We first describe our base architecture, which consists of a phrase encoder $E_s$ and a question encoder $E_q$.
-Given a passage $p$ of $m$ tokens $w_1, \ldots, w_m$, we consider phrases of up to $L$ tokens and the full set of phrases is denoted by $\phraseinp$.
-Each phrase $s_k$ has start and end indicies $\ttt{start}(k)$ and $\ttt{end}(k)$ and the gold phrase is $s^* \in \phraseinp$\footnote{In some reading comprehension datasets (e.g., SQuAD, Natural Questions), the gold phrase $s^*$ is given.
-While in some other datasets, only the gold answer $a^*$ is provided and we need to find a phrase $s$ that matches $\ttt{TEXT}(s) = a^*$. }.
-Following previous work on phrase, or span representations~\citep{lee2017learning,seo2018phrase}, we first use a pre-trained language model $\lm_p$ to obtain contextualized word representations for each passage token: $\mf{h}_1, \dots, \mf{h}_m$.
-Then, we can represent each phrase $s_k \in \phraseinp$ as the concatenation of corresponding start and end vectors: Using contextualized word representations to construct phrase representations has another great advantage that we can eventually reduce the storage of phrase representations to word representations.
-Therefore, we only need to save $|\wordset|$ (the total number of tokens in $\documentset$) vectors, which is at least one magnitude order smaller than $|\phraseset|$.
+Our base architecture consists of a phrase encoder $E_s$ and a question encoder $E_q$.
+Given a passage $p = w_1, \ldots, w_m$, we denote all the phrases up to $L$ tokens as $\phraseinp$.
+Each phrase $s_k$ has start and end indicies $\ttt{start}(k)$ and $\ttt{end}(k)$ and the gold phrase is $s^* \in \phraseinp$.
+Following previous work on phrase or span representations~\citep{lee2017learning,seo2018phrase}, we first apply a pre-trained language model $\lm_p$ to obtain contextualized word representations for each passage token: $\mf{h}_1, \dots, \mf{h}_m \in \mathbb{R}^d$.
+Then, we can represent each phrase $s_k \in \phraseinp$ as the concatenation of corresponding start and end vectors: A great advantage of this representation is that we eventually only need to index and store all the word vectors (we use $\wordset$ to denote all the words in $\documentset$), instead of all the phrases $\phraseset$, which is at least one magnitude order smaller.